 If your child has been diagnosed with cerebral palsy, he or she faces a challenging road ahead.
 CP is a chronic diagnosis, and most children will require the use of adaptive living equipment, such as walkers, braces, or wheelchairs.
 Physical therapy, special education, and regular medical appointments become part of everyday living.

 The measures taken to maximize a cerebral palsy child’s quality of life put an immense amount of financial stress on parents of affected children.
-Lifetime care can exceed hundreds of thousands of dollars, forcing many families into deep debt.
-When you hire an experienced birth injury attorney, he will put all of his resources to work to investigate your claim of medical negligence, assess how much your claim is worth, and seek the maximum recovery possible.
-Remember that your legal battle is about more than the lifetime cost of caring for a birth injury child.
+Lifetime care can exceed hundreds of thousands of dollars in medical expenses, forcing many families into deep debt.
+When you hire an experienced cerebral palsy attorney, he or she will put all of the resources available to work to investigate your claim of medical negligence, assess how much your claim is worth, and seek the maximum recovery possible.
+Remember that your legal battle is about more than the lifetime cost of caring for your child’s birth injury.

 Answers to your cerebral palsy questions can be found when you contact the Birth Injury Lawyers Group.

-There is no cure for cerebral palsy, but there are treatments that can provide significant increases in muscle control and range of motion.
-In addition, many cases of cerebral palsy are preventable, meaning it may be possible to drastically reduce the number of children affected by this birth injury-related condition.
+There is no cure for cerebral palsy, but treatments can provide significant increases in muscle control and range of motion.
+In addition, many cerebral palsy cases are preventable, meaning it may be possible to drastically reduce the number of children affected by this birth injury-related condition.

 Modern cerebral palsy treatments include medications and therapies that can reduce symptoms, lessen chronic pains, and offer a better quality of life.

-There is no cure for cerebral palsy, and no single treatment that will make symptoms of cerebral palsy disappear and allow those born with the condition to have normal muscle control and movement.
+There is no cure for cerebral palsy.
+There is also no single treatment that will make cerebral palsy symptoms disappear and allow those born with the condition to have normal muscle control and movement.
 However, there are a number of treatment options that can work together to help improve the lives of children and adults living with cerebral palsy.

-Your child’s treatment team will work with you to put a plan in place that maximizes your child’s abilities and helps them reach their potential.
+Your child’s treatment team will work with you to put a plan in place to maximize your child’s abilities and help them reach their full potential.
 They will also address any associated conditions, including epilepsy, intellectual disabilities, and deafness.

 The treatment options for your child will depend on their individual symptoms, but some of the most common treatments include: